-To sum up, the discrepancies between the interviews analysis presented in the previous section and official documents analysis at the beginning of this section demonstrate certain groups including Ultraorthodox autistics and autistic women identified by the first analysis are not regarded as discriminated in the latter.
-More importantly it illustrates authorities combat inequalities only after policies are at place.
-In cases where policy is absent, yet inequalities are present the issue is disregarded.
-This analysis demonstrate the official struggle for equity lags behind reality both in regard the intersected social position it addresses and the issues it covers.
-The discourse analysis of the reasons for inequalities between autistic adults identified three main reasons assigned by interviewees and stakeholders: inequalities between autistic adults are an additional manifestation of social inequalities unrelated to autism; inequalities are a result of gaps in diagnosis that manifest in adulthood as there are not enough participants to open services; and inequalities are a result of cultural reasons and specifically lack of awareness of individuals from marginalized communities.
-While all three reason partially explain inequalities the analysis above demonstrates the various limitations of these explanations.
-First, those reasons overlook the specific context of inequalities and disregard the unique marginalization of the intersected social position of autistic individuals from underprivileged communities.
-Second, it distances the discussion on inequalities away from the suppliers, the executive authority, and as a direct effect it assists the suppliers to avoid a discussion on the nature of the services and on additional causes of inequalities including the context in which policies are created.
-The cultural-awareness argument masks the role of the hegemony culture in creating inequalities and further stigmatize the oppressed communities.
-The section finally argues that a demand driven services provision that is the root of the blaming diagnosis and the awareness arguments, is in itself contributing to the creation of inequalities by diverting the discussion and by demanding autistic individuals who struggle with self-advocacy to demand services.
-In the following chapter I delve into one of the undiscussed causes of inequalities between autistic adults, I open the Pandora box stakeholders try to avoid, and analyze the influence of parent’s autism organizations in the field of autism on inequalities among autistics.
+To sum up, the discrepancies between the analysis of the interviews presented in the previous section and the analysis of official documents at the beginning of this section demonstrate that certain groups identified in the first analysis, including Ultraorthodox autistic individuals and autistic women, are not regarded as discriminated against in the latter analysis.
+More importantly, this illustrates that authorities will only seek to address inequalities once policies are in place.
+In cases where policy is absent yet inequalities exist, the issue is disregarded.
+This analysis demonstrated that the official struggle for equity lags behind reality both in regard to the intersectional social position it addresses and the issues it covers.
+The discourse analysis of the reasons for inequalities among autistic adults identified three main reasons assigned by interviewees and stakeholders: inequalities among autistic adults are an additional manifestation of social inequalities unrelated to autism; inequalities are a result of gaps in diagnosis that manifest in adulthood as there are too few participants to open services; and inequalities are the result of cultural reasons and specifically a lack of awareness among individuals from marginalized communities.
+While all three reasons can partially explain the inequalities observed, the analysis above demonstrates the various limitations of these explanations.
+First, these reasons overlook the specific context of inequalities and disregard the unique marginalization of the intersectional social position of autistic individuals from underprivileged communities.
+Second, they distance the discussion around inequalities away from the supply side, the executive authority.
+The direct effect of this is to assist the suppliers in avoiding a discussion on the nature of the services they provide and the additional causes of inequalities, including the context in which policies are created.
+The cultural-awareness argument masks the role of the hegemonic culture in creating inequalities and further stigmatizes the oppressed communities.
+The section finally argues that demand-driven services provision is at the root of the diagnosis and awareness arguments and that this in itself contributes to the creation of inequalities by diverting the discussion and by requiring autistic individuals who struggle with self-advocacy to demand services.
+In the following chapter, I will delve into one of the most undiscussed causes of inequalities among autistic adults, I will open the Pandora’s box stakeholders attempt to avoid and analyze the influence of parents’ organizations in the field of autism on inequalities among autistic individuals.

 6.3 Conclusions

-This chapter using the analytical framework of intersectionality initially requested to analyze the multidimensional identities of autistic adults in the Israeli context to establish whether certain intersected social positions are discriminated.
-After demonstrating certain groups within the autistic community are further marginalized and inequalities exist the chapter turn to examine the discourses on the reasons for this discrimination.
-Together the two sections further promote the understanding of autistic adults’ multifaceted marginalization in Israel, and the causes that attribute to this unjust and harming reality.
+This chapter used the analytical framework of intersectionality, initially used to analyze the multidimensional identities of autistic adults in the Israeli context, to establish whether certain intersectional social positions are discriminated against.
+After demonstrating how certain groups within the autistic community are further marginalized and that these inequalities exist, the chapter turned to examine the discourses around the reasons for this discrimination.
+Together, the two sections further promote the understanding of autistic adults’ multifaceted marginalization in Israel and the causes of this unjust and harmful reality.